 In Exercises 1 and 2, you learned about the changing geometry of the Earth-Moon-Sun system that is the cause of the phases of the Moon.
 When the Moon is in the same direction as the Sun, we call that phase New Moon.
 During New Moon, the Moon rises with the Sun, and sets with the Sun.
 So if the Moon's phase was New, and the Sun rose at 7 am, the Moon also rose at 7 am-even though you cannot see it!
 The opposite occurs at Full Moon: at Full Moon the Moon is in the opposite direction from the Sun.
 Therefore, as the Sun sets, the Full Moon rises, and vice versa.
 The Sun reaches its highest point in the sky at noon each day.
-The Full Moon-Earth-Sun angle is a right angle, that is it has an angle of 90° (positions 3 and 6, respectively, in the diagram for exercise #2).
+The Full Moon will reach the highest point in the sky at midnight.
+At First and Third quarters, the Moon-Earth-Sun angle is a right angle, that is it has an angle of 90° (positions 3 and 6, respectively, in the diagram for exercise #2).
 At these phases, the Moon will rise or set at either noon, or midnight (it will be up to you to figure out which is which!).
 To help you with exercises 4 through 6, we include the following figure detailing when the observed phase is highest in the sky.